-Table 15: Blackbird Messaging UX Configuration Parameters
+: Blackbird Messaging UX Configuration Parameters

-Furthermore, the configuration parameters available in RCS 5.1 will be extended with the following additional parameters controlling the switch over behaviour between messaging technologies that are part of the fully integrated messaging experience defined for joyn Blackbird:
+Furthermore, the configuration parameters available in RCS 5.1 will be extended with the following additional parameters controlling the switch over behaviour between messaging technologies that are part of the Integrated Messaging experience defined for joyn Blackbird:

-Configuration parameter Description Joyn Blackbird usage DELIVERY TIMEOUT This parameter controls the timeout for the reception of delivery reports for joyn messages after which a capability check is done to verify whether the contact is offline (see section 4.2.4.1).
+Configuration parameter Description Joyn Blackbird usage DELIVERY TIMEOUT This parameter controls the timeout for the reception of delivery reports for joyn messages after which a capability check is done to verify whether the contact is offline (see section 4.1.4.1).
 When set to 0 the timeout shall not be used as a trigger for the capability exchange.
-A default value of 300 seconds is used in case the parameter is not provided Optional Parameter FT HTTP CAP ALWAYS ON This parameter controls whether when the fully integrated messaging experience is used, 1-to-1 File Transfer is available to all contacts supporting File Transfer via HTTP regardless of their online status (1) or only to those contacts that are online (0) Optional Parameter It becomes mandatory when MESSAGING UX is set to 1.
+A default value of 300 seconds is used in case the parameter is not provided Optional Parameter FT HTTP CAP ALWAYS ON Table 17 This parameter controls whether when the Integrated Messaging experience is used, 1-to-1 File Transfer is available to all contacts supporting File Transfer via HTTP regardless of their online status (1) or only to those contacts that are online (0) Optional Parameter It becomes mandatory when MESSAGING UX is set to 1.

-Table 16: Blackbird Messaging behaviour Configuration Parameters
+: Blackbird Messaging behaviour Configuration Parameters

-The UX parameters defined in Table 15 will be placed in a UX MO subtree located in the Service Provider Specific sub tree defined in section A.2.11 of [RCC.07 RCS 5.1]:
+The UX parameters defined in Table 16 will be placed in a UX MO subtree located in the Service Provider Specific sub tree defined in section A.2.11 of [RCC.07 RCS 5.1]:

-Figure 10: joyn Blackbird additions, UX sub tree
+Figure 14 : joyn Blackbird additions, UX sub tree